 The Lord is my shepherd; I shall not want.
 God is taking the lead, not me.
-He is my Provision, not the things of this world.
+My Provision, not the things of this world.

 He makes me lie down in green pastures.
-He has to make me lie down…because I️ don’t want to.
+God has to make me lie down…because I️ don’t want to.

 He leads me beside still waters.
 God’s way is better than my way.